Tringalwadi: Places to see

-At the foothills of the fort is a Jain Cave Temple with a beautifully carved entrance and a stone idol of the first Jain Tirthankara Rishabhanatha in the garbha gruha.
-The cave has a large sabha mandapa. the western entrance to the fort is a unique structure of architecture.
+At the foothills of the fort is a Jain cave temple with a beautifully carved entrance and a stone idol of the first Jain Tirthankara Rishabhanatha in the garbha gruha (sanctum sanctorum).
+The cave has a large sabha mandapa (assembly hall).
+The western entrance to the fort is a unique structure of architecture.
 The steps and the entrance gate are carved from a single rock.

-There is an idol of veer Hanuman or maruti near the entrance gate and two sharabhaidols carved on the top of the entrance gate.
-On the fort are ruins of old buildings and a small Bhavanimata temple.
+There is an idol of Hanuman near the entrance gate and two Sharabha idols carved on the top of the entrance gate.
+On the fort are ruins of old buildings and a small Goddess Bhavani temple.
 There is a cave and a rock cut water cistern on the western side of the hillock on the fort.